firebolt-db/godocs/docs/sql_reference/information-schema/engine-metrics-history.md

 # Information schema for engine metrics history

 You can use the `information_schema.engine_metrics_history` view to return information about the resource consumption of your engine.
 As engines can have 1 or more engine clusters that are transient, this provides visibilty into the utilization of each engine cluster.
-Each rows represents the aggregate resource metrics for a single engine cluster at the given event time.
+Each row represents the aggregate resource metrics for a single engine cluster at the given event time.
 Per default, we collect 2 metric snapshots per minute for the last 30 days.
 You can use a `SELECT` query to return the metrics for each engine cluster at a given point in time as shown in the example below.

 ```sql
 SELECT